top of page

 Sahar Ghadhban

 Sahar holds a master’s degree in public and international Affairs from the University of Ottawa.
-She is currently pursuing an Executive master’s degree in international Strategy and Diplomacy at the London School of Economics and Political Science (LSE) in London, UK.
+She is currently completing an Executive Master’s degree in international Strategy and Diplomacy at the London School of Economics (LSE) in London, UK, where her research explores Russia’s foreign policy as a revisionist power.

 Sahar holds a master’s degree in public and international Affairs from the University of Ottawa.
-She is currently pursuing an Executive master’s degree in international Strategy and Diplomacy at the London School of Economics and Political Science (LSE) in London, UK.
+She is currently completing an Executive Master’s degree in international Strategy and Diplomacy at the London School of Economics (LSE) in London, UK, where her research explores Russia’s foreign policy as a revisionist power.

 Benjamin Boutin